grafana/grafana/docs/sources/explore/explore-inspector.md

 ### View JSON model

-Explore and export data and data frame JSON models.
+You can explore and export data as well as data frame JSON models.

 1. In the Inspector panel, click the **JSON** tab.
 1. From the Select source dropdown, choose one of the following options: